heymichellemac/heymichellemac-hugo/content/projects/pre-2025/gaming-backlog-tracker.md

 ---
 title: "Gaming Backlog Tracker"
 date: 2022-08-17
-draft: false
+type: "blog"
 categories:
-- Project
+  - project
 ---

 This project is a list of the games in my PlayStation backlog.

-I recently subscribed to the new [Playstation Plus Extra](https://www.playstation.com/en-gb/ps-plus/#subscriptions){:target="_blank"}{:rel="noopener noreferrer"} tier to be able to avail of all the games this plan has to offer.
+I recently subscribed to the new [Playstation Plus Extra](https://www.playstation.com/en-gb/ps-plus/#subscriptions) tier to be able to avail of all the games this plan has to offer.
 So as you can imagine my backlog grew enormously overnight.

 It became a chore to look through a list and try to find my next game to play as I couldn't get a sense of the games I could play.

 My brain loves organization and pretty things so I thought about building my own tracker but didn't get anywhere with it so stayed using my Google Sheet to track my games.

-By accident, I stumbled across [this thread](https://gaming.stackexchange.com/questions/365295/is-there-a-public-list-of-the-ps4-games-i-own#:~:text=My%20PlayStation%20Account,with%20all%20of%20your%20trophies){:target="_blank"}{:rel="noopener noreferrer"} which inspired me to try building this project once again, and I succeeded (for the most part).
+By accident, I stumbled across [this thread](https://gaming.stackexchange.com/questions/365295/is-there-a-public-list-of-the-ps4-games-i-own#:~:text=My%20PlayStation%20Account,with%20all%20of%20your%20trophies) which inspired me to try building this project once again, and I succeeded (for the most part).

 Turns out you can grab a JSON list of the games you've purchased via PSN.
 The coders out there know the value of a JSON list of data so you'll understand how happy I was after discovering this.

-I already track my games in an excel sheet ([which you can download here for free btw](https://heymichellemac.com/video-game-trackers){:target="_blank"}{:rel="noopener noreferrer"}) so I already had a good amount of data to work with and manipulate.
+I already track my games in an excel sheet ([which you can download here for free btw](https://heymichellemac.com/video-game-trackers)) so I already had a good amount of data to work with and manipulate.

 The tech stack for this project is Jekyll, Tailwind CSS, and Netlify; pretty much my go to stack at the moment for fun projects like this.